 Tribulus has been shown to be effective in aiding sex hormone production, increasing luteinizing hormone (LH), DHEA, and testosterone production in men.
 This makes Tribulus useful for erectile dysfunction, low sperm count, and poor sperm health related to hormonal imbalance.

 The bark of this tree supports healthy circulation to the male reproductive organs, making it useful for erectile dysfunction.
 Yohimbe has been shown to help men sustain an erection and may help to make an erection firmer.
 The increased circulation to the reproductive organs has also been shown to increase libido.

 There is a right time to have sex to optimize your chances of conception and to give sperm an extra boost.

 Here are some fertility/sex tips:

 - Know her cycle – Know when she is ovulating.
 Become interested in knowing the timing of her fertility cycle.
 If she does not know, find out when her period is.
-Roughly 12 -14 days after the first day of her period is when she may ovulate.
-This is a rough estimate because women are all different in there cycles.
-Some other signs that she is ovulating is she is way more interested in sex and she has some cervical mucous equivalent to egg whites.
+Roughly 12-14 days after the first day of her period is when she may ovulate.
+This is a rough estimate because women are all different in their cycles.
+Some other signs that she is ovulating is she is way more interested in sex and has cervical mucus resembling egg whites.
 You can learn more about fertility charting here.

 - Timing is everything.
 You will not want to have sex 2 -3 days before ovulation so that your sperm supply is built up.